ethanlee515/Hamiltonian-simulation-formalization/README.md

 ## What is Hamiltonian simulation?

-TODO Maybe say something about Schrödinger's equation and its solution?

-##Background
 Hamiltonian simulation methods are a widely studeid area and have been used to efficiently simulate physical quantum systems and to construct quantum algorithms that rely on Hamiltonian dynamics.
 A Hamiltonian H(t) of a system is an operator that represents the total energy of a given quantum system.
 We also requre that
 H(t) is Hermitian to ensure the energies are real valued numbers.
 The eigenvalue for a specific eigenstate of H(t) represent the energy of the state represented by the eigenstate.
 The ground state of a